hwaterke/inab/README.md

 * Add favicon
 * Internationalization
 * Native Mobile App
-* Enforce one type of quotes with ESLint
 * Form validation with redux-form
   * Create a generic input Field with label and errors handling
 * Remove arrow function creation in render methods (performance)
+* Add a button of type submit to the forms to allow ENTER